JaiPrathikReddySoda/ai-blog-generator-interview-jaiprathikreddysoda/README.md

 - **Affiliate Link Support:** Blogs include contextual recommendations with placeholder links.
 - **Markdown Output:** All blogs are generated in Markdown, making them easy to style or publish anywhere.
 - **Extensible Architecture:** Code is modular—easy to update, extend, or connect to real SEO APIs and databases.
+- **RESTful API:** Endpoints available for programmatic access to blog generation and retrieval.

 ---